 Designated Uses Water Quality Parameter

 Aquatic Life Temp D.O.
 Turbidity pH

 Salmon and Trout Rearing and Migration Summer and Early Fall Not greater than 18° C 7-day max daily average For estuarine water, the dissolved oxygen concentrations may not be less than 6.5 mg/ I (for coastal water bodies) Indicator: 50 NTU maximum above background 6.5 - 8.5

 Citati on

 OAR 340-041-0028: WATER POLLUTION DIVISION 41 WATER QUALITY STANDARDS: BENEFICIAL USES, POLICIES, AND CRITERIA FOR OREGON OAR 340-041-0016: ibid OWEB Watershed Assessment Manual OAR 340-041- 0021; 0225 (b);0305 (a): ibid

 Water Contact Enterococci org anism levels

-Recreational Uses No more than 158 colony forming units (158 MPN) per 100 milliliters of marine water
+Recreational Uses No more than 158 c - B MPN) per 100 milliliters of r narine water

 Citation

 Oregon Department of Human Services e.coli organism levels

-mean-minimum 5 samples)
+nean-minimum 5 samples)

-406 E. ( Citati mple can exceed the criteria) on
+406 E. coli/100 ml (no single sample can exceed the criteria) Citation

 OAR 340-041-0009: WATER POLLUTION DIVISION 41 WATER QUALITY STANDARDS: BENEFICIAL USES, POLICIES, AND CRITERIA FOR OREGON

 Aesthetics Nutri ents Turbidity

-Total Phosphorus Evalu than 0.0 - Indicator Criteria: Background < 50 NTU + 5 NTU or more
+Total Phosphorus Evalu than 0.0 - Indicator Criteria: Backgrou NTU or mor

-Total Nitrate Eva greater thar Indicator Criteria: Backgro 10% or mor
+Total Nitrate Eva greater thar ound > 50NTU + e

 Citation

 OWEB Watershed As sessment Manual

-\ OAR 340-041-0028, (7): Oceans and Bays.
+OAR 340-041-0028, (7): Oceans and Bays.
 Except for the Columbia River above river mile 7, ocean and bay waters may not be warmed by more than 0.3 degrees Celsius (0.5 degrees Fahrenheit) above the natural condition unless a greater increase would not reasonably be expected to adversely affect fish or other aquatic life.
 Absent a discharge or human modification that would reasonably be expected to increase temperature, DEQ will presume that the ambient temperature of the ocean or bay is the same as its natural thermal condition.